Author: Abhijeet Vijayvergia, VP-India and South-East Asia, Capillary Technologies.

 Retailers who best acquire and analyze Omnichannel data, use analytics to interpret customer preferences and act upon this data by personalizing campaigns will have a distinct advantage.

-Training store associates has also become a major concern for retailers since store associates are expected to become product owners and personalize customer experience.
+Training store associates have also become a major concern for retailers since store associates are expected to become product owners and personalize the customer experience.